Zār: Sudan

 However, zar tumbura, associated with non-Arabs of slave descent, is viewed as a bad fringe practice associated with magic and evil spirits.
 Its often confused with the Nuba ceremonial dance kampala.
 Practitioners acknowledge their relationship to slavery, but not in the same negative light.
 They state that they never drink, smoke, or dance lewdly during rituals as they claim bori practitioners do.
 Thought it is a mixed sex space in a way bori isn't, practitioners keep some distance from the opposite sex and are respectful.

 Practitioners view Sudanese Arabs overall as religiously ignorant and afraid of tumbura because it is "strong and heavy" with bori not being as "strong" as tumbura, and its practitioners as wanting to make easy money with bogus ceremonies.
 By contrast, tumbura practitioners, in their own view, do not make money, but have kept their power, faithfulness to tradition, and knowledge.
 They view the zār Nyamānyam as a separate practice (but not negatively). though characters from the practice also appear in tumbura songs.
 All outsiders are viewed with caution, due to the sentiment that they do not treat tumbura people well.

 Zar was banned under the Bashir regime, which was accompanied by public harassment and abuse of women for previously acceptable dress and behavior, and the banning of alcohol.
-Some leaders of bori and tumbura in the 1990s continued to practice zār, but many were at one point arrested and imprisoned, and sometimes beaten.
+Some leaders of bori and tumbura in the 1990s continued to practice zār, but at one point many were arrested and imprisoned, and sometimes beaten.
 By the 1990s, the practice of blood drinking for many zār practitioners was no longer done, but it was still being used to attack zār.
 By 2000, the Bashir regime chose to tolerate zār to appear more moderate.